10 facts for buying coffee for the Office

 The fridge is an absolute no-no. It causes moisture buildup that affects the freshness of coffee.

-There are conflicting views on the internet regarding freezing of coffee beans - typically the people who do this action are "savers" looking to purchase in bulk to save money.
+There are conflicting views on the internet regarding the freezing of coffee beans - typically, the people who do this action are "savers" looking to purchase in bulk to save money.

-They place unused packs in the freezer and convince themselves that when the beans are removed and thawed for use that the coffee beans are just as good as the day they placed them into the freezer.
+They place unused packs in the freezer and convince themselves that when the beans are removed and thawed for use, the coffee beans are just as good as the day they placed them into the freezer.

-Because we have testing the theory time and again over more than 3 years - storing bags of coffee beans for 1, 3, 6 and 12 months and then testing the results.
+Because we have tested the theory repeatedly over more than three years - storing bags of coffee beans for 1, 3, 6 and 12 months and then testing the results.

-I'm sure it does improve upon not freezing the coffee when you consider something like a 6 month period, but who wants to keep coffee beans for 6 months anyway !
+It does improve upon not freezing the coffee when you consider something like six months, but who wants to keep coffee beans for six months?

 9. Grinders need adjustment

-Grinders installed inside of Automatic espresso coffee machines tend to be smaller in comparison to the external units.
+Grinders installed inside Automatic espresso coffee machines tend to be smaller than the external units.

-For this reason, they have smaller blades that wear faster, or require regular adjustment so that you can grind fine enough to produce a quality espresso extraction.
+For this reason, they have smaller blades that wear faster or require regular adjustment so you can grind fine enough to produce a quality espresso extraction.

-One way to check if your grinder or dosing is set correctly - if the brew flows fast and is completed within 18 seconds, then you know the coffee will be weak, contain very little or no body and may lack sweetness and is most likely bitter.
+If the brew flows fast and finishes within 18 seconds, you know the coffee will be weak, contain very little, or the body may lack sweetness and is most likely bitter.

 10. Imported Coffee is already stale